BottyGPT / DocsGPT deployment story

 - OS: Ubuntu 22.04 LTS or similar; keep it updated (

-apt update && apt upgrade -y). - Resources: Minimum ~2 vCPU, 4 GB RAM; 8 GB RAM is safer if you run embeddings and LLM (e.g. Ollama) on the same box.
+apt update && apt upgrade -y). - Resources: Minimum ~2 vCPU, 4 GB RAM; 8 GB RAM is safer if we run embeddings and LLM (e.g. Ollama) on the same box.

 - Firewall: Open only SSH (22), HTTP (80), HTTPS (443).
 Expose DocsGPT API via a reverse proxy (see below), not by opening internal ports (e.g. 7091) to the internet.